Chapter 8 (Legion): Plot

 In flashbacks, after David (Dan Stevens) escaped, his interrogator named Clark (Hamish Linklater) survives the explosion but is put in a coma.
 After waking up and leaving the hospital, Clark wants to return to the field for Division 3, despite struggling with his condition.
 He is allowed to return to the field, where he leads a team to Summerland.

 Clark ambushes the team, but David uses his powers to pile the soldiers up with no effort.
 Clark is then placed in custody of Summerland, while his superiors decide to wait to see what happens before deploying more forces, revealing that they can see everything through a camera in Clark's prosthetic eye.
 As the team needs to take Farouk out of David's mind before it takes over his body, they subject him to a test in the lab, as his condition is worsening.
-Syd (Rachel Keller) is transported to the astral room by Farouk, realizing that is becoming weaker.
+Syd (Rachel Keller) is transported to the astral room by Farouk, realizing that he is becoming weaker.
 Farouk warns Syd that if she does not help him escape David's mind, David won't survive the extraction at the lab.

 Syd tells Clark about Farouk, hoping that they could team up to stop him, but Melanie (Jean Smart) does not trust Division 3.
 She leaves Clark's detainment room, showing footage of the Shadow King, which surprises Clark and his superiors, the latter demand to "The Equinox".
 As a last resort, Syd enters the lab room and kisses David, transferring Farouk through her body.
 Farouk then transfers to Kerry (Amber Midthunder), who attacks the team.
 David confronts Farouk and both collide, with enough force that expels Farouk out of Kerry's body.
 As Oliver (Jemaine Clement) opens a door, he is thrown back by Farouk's force, ending up possessed.

 With no one noticing, Farouk leaves Summerland in Oliver's body.
 David regains consciousness and talks with Clark, who agrees that Summerland and Division 3 need to work together.
 After awaking Syd, the team realizes that Farouk escaped in Oliver's body.
 At night, David and Syd talk on a balcony, when they are interrupted by the arrival of a drone-like device.
-The device scans David and then traps him inside the device.
+The device scans David and then traps him inside it.
 The device leaves Summerland with a screaming David asking for help, and Syd going back inside Summerland.